Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 Here, we've identified two different sets of related lemma through their hypernym and hyponym tree.
 This is a _start_ towards our goal of a "moral adjective" finder, because it allows us to traverse up and down 'generalness' to find broader sets of lemma.
-WordNet affords us another traversal direction - _synonyms_ and _antonyms._  Using these four specific directions, we can theoretically use a set of starting terms and _intelligently_ traverse the entire data set to find qualitatively related words!
+WordNet affords us another traversal direction - _synonyms_ and _antonyms._  Starting off in these four directions, we can theoretically take a set of starting terms and _intelligently_ traverse the entire data set to find qualitatively related lemma!
 That fits every checkmark of what I aim to achieve - so, let's start parsing the WordNet files into a logical structure that's useful to
 _JanOS._